 Why Does Bread Crust Go Soft

 Over time, crusty bread goes soft as the starch particles coagulate into their previous structure.
-Do so, a small amount of water is required.
+This happens when bread is wrapped to prevent moisture loss.
 The crust area is where moisture loss will occur from the loaf.
 So it naturally draws water from the crumb.

 The best way to make bread crust crispy again